alexeymorgunov/unixshellcourse/Notes.md

 In this tutorial we focus on explaining the *Logic* component and on building some *Awareness* about existing commands and methods in Unix shell.
 Finally, we give some exercises for *Practice* and leave it up to you to familiarise yourself with how to search for answers if you get stuck.

+Important!
+There are many links to extra resources included in this tutorial.
+They are for extra information only.

 **If you have previous experience with Unix shell.** Skip to the [*Exercises*](Exercises.md) section and try your skills at it.

 ---